github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

   - a path to a query suite file
   - the name of a CodeQL query pack
-    If omitted, the default query suite for the language of the database being analyzed will be usedFor more information, see the :ref:`examples <database-analyze-examples>` below.
+    If omitted, the default query suite for the language of the database being analyzed will be used.
+For more information, see the :ref:`examples <database-analyze-examples>` below.

 - ``--sarif-category``: an identifying category for the results.
 Used when